thygrrr/fennECS/www/docs/World.md

 ::: danger RELATIONS :neofox_astronaut: :neofox_astronaut_gun:
 *"Wait, it's all Identities? - Always has been!"*

-#### Entity-Entity relations currently **don't care or knw about other worlds.**
+#### Entity-Entity relations **do care and know about other worlds.**

-- Essentially it means your secondary keys are not unique across world boundaries.
-This is practically never a problem (we challenge you to even construct a scenario!).
-Either way, there's around 16 free bits in `Identity` reserved for these and other kinds of shenanigans in the future.
+- Essentially your Relation keys are unique across world boundaries, and if an Entity despawns, any Relations targeting it in any world are cleaned up accordingly (the components are removed from their respective Entities).

+- Entities cannot automagically move between worlds yet, but when that feature comes, their Relations will be kept intact.
+You currently have to do all that housekeeping yourself if you need this functionality.

+#### Keyed Components don't care.

+Keys are just snapshots of momentary Hash values.
+This means if something has the same Hash and Type in multiple worlds, they will be considered the same key.

+- Keys can trivially move between worlds if needed, they are just values; no cleanup is needed.

-#### Entity-Object links work as expected.
+#### Entity-Object links work as expected, too.
 - And yay!
 This is another one of their main uses, for example a Network Socket, Asset Provider, or Sound System might be a good candidate for an Object Link used by Entities in multiple Worlds.
 :::